dimag0g/hwfarm/README.md

 The working directory (`hw`) which holds the hardware configurations and compilation results could (and should) be placed elsewhere.
-Its location is defined in `hw/hwfarm.conf`.
+Its location is defined in `hw/hwfarm.conf`, which should be placed in `/etc/schroot/chroot.d/`.

 Running `hw/setup.sh` should install all necessary packages, expect for the web server, which should already be installed.

+On Linux it is also recommended to install a recent version of Arduino IDE, instead of the one provided by the package manager.
+A custom Arduino IDE location must be specified in `$ARDUINO_DIR` variable in every board configuration `Makefile` (see below).

 The available hardware is described in `hwlist.csv` which contains pairs "config_name","serial_port".
 Several configurations could be